-"Department" shall mean [such office or agency as the mayor shall designate pursuant to section 20-a of the charter] the department of consumer and worker protection.
+"Department" shall mean the department of consumer and worker protection.

 "Domestic partner" shall mean any person who has a registered domestic partnership pursuant to section 3-240 of the code, a domestic partnership registered in accordance with executive order number 123, dated August 7, 1989, or a domestic partnership registered in accordance with executive order number 48, dated January 7, 1993.